2010–2011 Queensland floods: Background and meteorological history

-The floods were a result of heavy rainfall caused by Tropical Cyclone Tasha that combined with a trough during the peak of a La Niña Modoki event.
-The 2010 La Niña Modoki weather pattern, which brings wetter conditions to eastern Australia, was the strongest since 1973.
-This La Niña event caused a prolonged event of heavy rainfall over Queensland river catchments.
-Record or near record sea surface temperatures were recorded off the Queensland coast in late 2010.
-December 2010 was Queensland's wettest on record, with record-high rainfall totals set in 107 locations for the month.
-The state's average rainfall level of 209.45 mm exceeded the previous record of 200.1 mm set in 1975.
-2010 was also recorded as the state's wettest spring since 1900, and the Australian continent's third-wettest year.
 Climate scientist Kevin Trenberth thought climate change was a contributing factor in the unusually high precipitation rates.
 He attributed a half-degree Celsius rise in ocean temperatures around Australia to global warming (which produces extra water vapour and intensifies the monsoon).
 Other scientists say that it is too early to draw such a conclusion.
 Assertions were also made by Professor Hubert Chanson, an expert in dam and reservoir engineering with extensive firsthand knowledge of the Wivenhoe system, that mismanagement of the Wivenhoe Dam might be a contributor to the some flooding in the lower Brisbane valley.
 While an expert engineer, Michael O'Brien—a senior manager of an ASX-listed resources company and an outside consultant evaluating cause—agrees that "massive releases of water from Wivenhoe Dam on Tuesday, 11 January, did indeed produce most of the flooding in the Brisbane River the following afternoon, with a peak in the early hours of Thursday morning, 13 January.
 The dam's releases into the Brisbane River also caused the Bremer River, which winds through the city of Ipswich, and the Lockyer Creek to back up and cause much of the flooding outside Brisbane."
 This was corroborated by a panel of engineers hired by the Insurance Council of Australia.
 O'Brien also found that the Wivenhoe Dam and Somerset Dam did not hold the maximum capacity they were capable of holding during the crisis period, which would have significantly alleviated flooding.
 Only one source, Neal Ashkanasy, who specialises in social and organisational psychology (and 35 years ago was involved in the design of Wivenhoe Dam), found fault with these results and instead finds that the dam was operated correctly throughout the time of the storm and the flood that followed, saying the "dam was run with outstanding precision."